Music

 - Pupil voice states that most children enjoy music but feel that they are not given enough opportunity to listen and appraise.
 The children also said that they enjoyed World Music Day as it gave them chance to explore different types of music through history.
 Even months after, the children could retain and discuss the different genres of music they studied.

-- Covid-19 has affected the number of events that we have been able to take part in, though we have joined in zoom/online events where possible.
+- We try to provide children with a number of events that we have been able to take part in, though we have joined in zoom/online events where possible.

 Including and Supporting Children with SEND in Music